draeger-lab/OptSolvX/README.md

 ► Contribution
 ----------------------------

 Contributions and feedback are welcome!
-Please open issues or pull requests on this Repository.
+Please open issues or pull requests on this epository.